Who is the ‘Ghost of Kyiv’?

 The tweet said: “Who knows, maybe one of them is the air avenger on the MiG-29, which is so often seen by Kyivites!”

-The Ukrainian government have posted a dramatic 30 second video on its official account saying the flying ace “dominates the skies” and is a “nightmare for invading Russian aircraft”.
+The Ukrainian government posted a dramatic 30 second video on its official account saying the flying ace “dominates the skies” and is a “nightmare for invading Russian aircraft”.

-However there is a problem with this narrative: it is not certain if the ‘Ghost of Kyiv’ actually exists.
+However there is a problem with this narrative: it is not certain if the “Ghost of Kyiv” actually exists.

 One clip purporting to show the fighter pilot which has already racked up more than 5 million views on social media and showed a MiG-29 has already been debunked as from the 2008 videogame Digital Combat Simulator (DCS).